clux/shipcat/doc/building.md

 ## CircleCI
 A few notes on how we build on CI.

-## Musl
+## musl
-The exported `shipcat` executable (in the docker / linux worlds) is cross-linked to [musl-lib](https://www.musl-libc.org/) (for easier multi linux and alpine compatibility), we just reuse the build image that does that everywhere.
+The exported `shipcat` executable (in the docker / linux worlds) is cross-linked to [musl-libc](https://www.musl-libc.org/) (for easier multi linux and alpine compatibility), we just reuse the build image that does that everywhere.
 The public [muslrust](https://github.com/clux/muslrust) image takes care of the complexity here w.r.t. statically linking with openssl (used by http clients).

 ### Caching
 We cache two folders: